Seasoned Chicken Breasts

 – Seasonings.

 The first thing I do is fill two large baking sheets with a single layer of chicken.
-If you line baking sheets with foil the clean up is easy and the foil is recyclable.
+If you line baking sheets with foil, clean-up is easy, and the foil is recyclable.

-Next, I grab my favorite McCormick Grill Mates Montreal Chicken seasoning and if it is available to you Kroger Grill Time Chicken Seasoning.
-From my research these are gluten-free.
-Some McCormick spices do have gluten so you have to read the label carefully or look it up on the internet.
+Next, I grab my favorite McCormick Grill Mates Montreal Chicken seasoning and, if available, Kroger Grill Time Chicken Seasoning.
+From my research, these are gluten-free.
+Some McCormick spices do have gluten, so you have to read the label carefully or look it up on the internet.
 I usually do both.

 Bake the chicken in a 375 oven.

-Again, keep covered for the first 40 min.
+Again, keep covered for the first 40 minutes.
 Remove from the oven and remove the foil from the top.
-Turn chicken breasts over and season the new side.
-If there is a lot of moisture in the bottom of the pan don’t worry just leave it there around the chicken, it will cook away.
+Turn the chicken breasts over and season the new side.
+If there is a lot of moisture in the bottom of the pan, don’t worry; just leave it there around the chicken; it will cook away.

-Return chicken to the oven but keep it uncovered this time.
+Return the chicken to the oven, but keep it uncovered this time.
 Bake for 20 more minutes or until there is no pink on the inside.

-Serve now, or cut in cubes to freeze for later.
-It just takes a couple of minutes in the microwave to defrost a small bag of the chicken cubes for one or two people.
+Serve now or cut into cubes to freeze for later.
+Defrosting a small bag of chicken cubes for one or two people just takes a couple of minutes in the microwave.
 I hope you find this recipe as useful as I do.

 Enjoy!